vacp2p/nim-libp2p/README.md

 - libp2p-nat-mgnr
 - libp2p-utils

-** Note that the current stack reflects the minimal requirements for the upcoming Eth2 implementation. <br>
+** Note that the current stack reflects the minimal requirements for the upcoming Eth2 implementation.

 ## Contribute
 The libp2p implementation in Nim is a work in progress.
 We welcome contributors to help out!
 In specific, you can: